-- 1 Complete Step 1 through Step 4 in Restoring data. - 2 Click Edit Plugin Options. - 3 Depending on your VMware environment, configure the applicable options in the Plug-in for VMware Restore Options dialog box. - Cluster setup: To relocate a virtual machine in a cluster setup, configure the following options on the Restore virtual machine to vCenter tab.
+- 1 Complete Step 1 through Step 4 in Restoring data. - 2 Click Edit Plugin Options. - 3 Depending on your VMware environment, configure the applicable options in the Plug-in for VMware Restore Options dialog box. - Cluster setup: To relocate a virtual machine in a cluster setup, configure the following options on the Restore virtual machine under vCenter tab.

-Option Description Recover virtual machine to vCenter To restore a virtual machine or one or more virtual drives to the same vCenter Server or a different one, select this option.
+Option Description Recover virtual machine under vCenter To restore a full virtual machine or one or more virtual drives, select this option.
 Alternate Datastore Specify the destination datastore name for the virtual machine.
 For more information about this option, see Alternate Datastore.
 This option is required when relocating a virtual machine.
 If you do not specify this job, the restore job fails.